crossplane/crossplane/design/one-pager-configuration-stacks.md

 ### Reconciliation

 There are mainly 3 responsibility of the controller:
-* When all deployed resources are ready, `status.state` should be `ready`.
-  * For resource classes; if the resource exists in the api-server it's considered to be ready.
-  * For managed resources; if the `Ready` condition status is `true`, then it's considered to be ready.
-  * For other possible resources, the developer chooses what to look for as readiness.
+* Creation: Generate the resources from YAMLs and create them.
-* Apply; continuously reproduce the resources from YAMLs and apply it.
+* Apply: Continuously reproduce the resources from YAMLs and update.
-* Deletion: should be done via label selector when the CR is deleted.
+* Deletion: When the CR is deleted, all deployed resources should be deleted via owner reference relations.

-In the `Apply` phase, there will be some processing phasse before calling `Create` for the resources:
+In the `Apply` phase, there will be some processing phase before calling `Create` for the resources:

-1. Names of the resources should be converted to the following format `<CR namespace>-<CR name>-<Name given in YAML>` to prevent name collisions since most of the resources stack deploys are cluster-scoped.
+1. Names of the resources should be converted to the processing phase following format `<CR name>-<Name given in YAML>` to prevent name collisions.
-  So, the name that appears on YAML files are valid for referencing each other while building the stack but in actual operation, do not expect exact names to appear.
+  So, the `metadata.name` that appears on YAML files are valid for referencing each other while building the stack but in actual operation, do not expect exact names to appear.
   * This will require cross-resource references to be scanned and replaced with